 ‘Think Global, Act Local’ is an apt and popular slogan.
 Although much of the environmental debate is on a global scale, there are many practical ways for people and organisations to contribute to the effort.

-So far, over 250 churches in the Diocese have taken part in one environmental project or another.
-Every church is urged to play a full part in the effort to mitigate our environmental footprint.
-Full participation will be needed to achieve our shared goals.
+So far, over 300 churches in the Diocese have taken part in one environment-related project or another.
+Every church is urged to play a full part in the effort to lessen our environmental impact.
+Everyone needs to play their part if we are to achieve our shared goals.

-- The environment should form part of every church’s Mission Action Plan, reflecting the Diocese’s aims while taking account of local circumstances and aspirations.
+- The environment should form part of every church’s Mission Action Plan, reflecting the Diocese’s aims while taking account of local needs and circumstances.

 - Each church is encouraged to designate an individual, or a group of members, as Parish Environmental Champions.
 We owe a debt to the energy and dedication of these champions.
 A group is even better than one individual.
-Their pooled time and efforts will be greater; and the challenge to care for God’s creation is a duty to be shared – it’s easier for a group to draw more people into the effort.
+Their pooled time and efforts will be greater; the challenge to care for God’s creation should be shared; it’s easier for a group to draw in more people.

 Parish annual returns

 Since 2007, figures for energy consumption have been requested as part of parish annual returns.

 This information is very useful in implementing our ‘Shrinking the Footprint’ effort.
 Not only does it measure our progress in helping tackle climate change; it also promotes energy security, and helps us reduce costs.
 See:

 Once we have assessed our energy use and carbon footprint, we need to take steps to reduce them, by: